 Also of interest is that Naperville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Naperville telecommute to their jobs.
-Overall, about 8.10% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Like elsewhere in America, most people in Naperville use a private automobile to get to work.
 But notably, a substantial number of Naperville‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The most common language spoken in Naperville is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Langs. of India and Spanish.